Bronya-Rand/DDLC-OSTPlayer/README.md

 The Scattered Stars Logo in `Wake Up Unchanged` is not free to use but is only allowed in this build as a showcase display to the soundtrack player.
 If you plan to use this, remove it in your final build.

 ## What does this do?
-This allows the user to play the soundtrack of the songs in mods outside the main storyline.
+This allows the user to play the soundtrack of mods outside the main story, sideload actual music to play along with the mod OST or mod authors automatically adding their songs and having them display on the player.

 ## What does this version improve on?
 - Added MP3 compatibility to be read and played